thornicek/met-cs622-advanced-programming-techniques-final-project/READMe.md

-# Final Project Tomas Hornicke CS622
+# Final Project Tomas Hornicek CS622

 My final project takes a keyword and downloades all the video based on the keyword from instagram and youtube.
 It then splits them into different scenes.